 Some paints and solvents contain chemicals that are harmful to aquatic life.
 Make sure that you use such products with care.
 Below is information for disposing of used paint and guidelines you can use for environmentally-safe painting practices.

 Unfortunately, there are no local outlets for recycling or disposing of paint.
-The best way to dispose of latex and oil-based paint is to allow it to dry, and then it can be safely disposed of with your regular household wastes.
-The drying process can be speeded by mixing the paint with cat litter, sawdust, by leaving the paint can lid off, or by pouring the paint onto paper.
+The best way to dispose of latex paint is to allow it to dry, and then it can be safely disposed of with your regular household wastes.
+The drying process can be sped up by mixing the paint with cat litter, sawdust, or by leaving the paint can lid off.
 Used paint should never be dumped into the storm drain.
 Remember – these storm drains do not lead to a treatment plant – they empty directly into our rivers and streams.
 For oil based paint, see next paragraph.

 Household Hazardous Waste Voucher Program